-Hardness of Charcoal
+1. Consider the Hardness of Your Charcoal

-Also, there is extremely soft charcoal called vine charcoal which also comes in hard, medium soft and soft.
+Also, there is extremely soft charcoal called vine charcoal which also comes in hard, medium soft, and soft.
 This vine charcoal doesn’t even have wood around it.
-It is special in that the lines are not dark black even though it’s so soft.
+It is special in that the lines are not dark black, even though it’s so soft.
 The lines made with vine charcoal are so light and soft you can practically erase them with your finger rubbed across the paper.

-Kneaded Gum Eraser
+2. Use a Kneaded Gum Eraser

 You don’t rub the kneaded gum eraser over the paper; you dab it to take off the charcoal marks.
 This works best on the vine charcoal marks.
-Because of this, it is best to have all the drawing sketched in with vine charcoal and only when it is just the way you want do you go over it with the charcoal pencils.
-I always start with the HB or 2B because if I should decide I want to change a line later, the HB and 2B are much easier to pull up with the eraser than the softer, darker, 4B and 6B.
+Because of this, it is best to have the entire drawing sketched in with vine charcoal, and only when it is just the way you want do you go over it with charcoal pencils.
+I always start with the HB or 2B because if I decide to change a line later, the HB and 2B are much easier to pull up with the eraser than the softer, darker 4B and 6B.

 Art does not reproduce what we see.
 It makes us see.

 The next vital piece of advice is to use only photos with good shadows and light sources for your reference to draw from.
 Too often, I will get someone sending me terrible photos they want me to draw their precious child or grandchild from.
 The worst is photos taken with flash.
 You simply cannot get a good drawing from a photo taken with the flash; the flash blows out all the shadows.
 Without good shadows and highlights on a face, there is no way to get the feel of the turning of the form.
 It always comes out flat.
 Even though the photo looked good to the person, the drawing will look flat and off.